 AN ENEMY THAT MUST BE CONQUERED

-My goal in this exposition is to convict your heart of Christ’s command to repent through the word of God, to exhort you to victory in the faith of Christ, and to rebuke the demonic lies that wage war against your soul so that you can walk free in the truth of Christ.
+My goal is to convict your heart of Christ’s command to repent through the word of God, to exhort you to victory in the faith of Christ, and to rebuke the demonic lies that wage war against your soul so that you can walk free in the truth of Christ.

 KNOW YOUR ENEMY: “ADULTERY”, NOT LUST